-The number of teams at each level and the number of skaters on each team is determined at the discretion of the Travel Team Committee based on the Division Head recommendation, player evaluations, and head coaches' input.
+The number of teams at each level and the number of skaters on each team is determined at the discretion of the Travel Team Committee based upon player evaluations and the evaluation criteria established by the Travel Team Committee.
 Every effort will be made to maximize the number of teams at each level.
 Every effort will also be made to establish an ideal number of players per team to best enhance the experience of all players at each level.
 The minimum number of players per team will not be less than 10 skaters and 1 goalie without approval of the Board of Directors.